 Don’t push the same image to every platform.
 Each social media channel has different image size requirements.
 Also, each network’s audience is unique.
 Respect the platform’s standards of communication everywhere the content will appear.

-These best practices should make it easier to understand what quality visual content creation entails; however, producing that content on an ongoing basis still presents a challenge for many businesses.
+The above best practices should make it easier to understand what quality visual content creation entails; however, producing that content on an ongoing basis still presents a challenge for many businesses.
 Though there’s no substitute for the expertise and skill of a dedicated professional designer, the visual content tools I’ve compiled below may be useful when those resources aren’t available or they may even help you branch out in new visual directions you thought you’d never be able to explore.

-27+ handy tools Content image creation and editing
+Content image creation and editing

 Whether you are designing custom images from scratch for your blog, posting photos from your corporate retreat to your Instagram page, or looking to give your brand’s content a fresher, more cohesive look across all your channels, these image-creation and editing tools can help you get the job done.